-I’m glad we’re in Deuteronomy, many of us, in our daily Bible reading and that I’ve committed myself to be preaching this year on what we’re reading each week.
-Deuteronomy is mostly made up of 3 speeches that Moses delivered to the people of Israel camped on the east side of the Jordan River just before he died and they crossed over the Jordan without him into the land that God promised to give them.
-These are Moses’ farewell speeches to these people that he has lead out of Egypt and in the wilderness for the last 40 years.
-His speeches are all about how important it is that they stay faithful to God, and what staying faithful involves and how to make sure that they and their children after them stay faithful.
-Though Deuteronomy was written in a very different time to a nation with a different covenant, a different arrangement with God, with different promises and a different law than what we are under today, still one of the reasons that God had this book written and preserved over through the ages was for our instruction.
+Deuteronomy is mostly made up of 3 speeches that Moses delivered to the people of Israel camped on the east side of the Jordan River, just before he died, and they crossed over the Jordan without him into the land that God promised to give them.
+These are Moses’ farewell speeches to these people that he had lead out of Egypt and in the wilderness for the last 40 years.
+His speeches are all about how important it is that they stay faithful to God, what staying faithful involves, and how to make sure that they and their children after them stay faithful.
+Though Deuteronomy was written in a very different time, to a nation with a different covenant, a different arrangement with God, with different promises and a different law than what we are under today, still one of the reasons that God had this book written and preserved through the ages was for our instruction.
 Romans 15:4, “Whatever was written in earlier times was written for our instruction, so that through perseverance and the encouragement of the Scriptures we might have hope.”

 Deuteronomy has lots of practical instructions and principles about how to stay faithful, instructions like, write God’s word on the door posts of your house and on your gates (6:9).
 Talk about God’s word with your kids when you sit in your house, when you walk by the way, when you lie down and when you rise up (6:7).
 Don’t intermarry with pagans, or they’ll likely draw your heart away from God.
 And destroy all their idols so you’re not tempted to worship them.
 Remove unnecessary temptation.
 Things like that.
 But as I read through Deuteronomy this week I had this question in mind, what are the main things that Moses was trying to get across to these people that would help them to stay faithful?
 And here’s what I noticed.